 - 10. If the engine will not start, remove the spark plugs and check them for presence of water.
 Spray them clean and try to start the engine again.
 Continued water fouling may indicate water in the fuel system. - 11.
-Remove and clean the fuel sediment bowl (see Fuel Sediment Bowl Cleaning section in Fuel System in the MAINTENANCE AND ADJUSTMENTS chapter).
-Check for presence of water.
-If there is water in the bowl, the fuel tank may be contaminated.
+If the fuel tank has water in it, it must be emptied by pump or siphon.
+Clean the filter screens (see the Fuel and Oil Systems section in the MAINTE-NANCE AND ADJUSTMENTS chapter).
+Refill the tank with fresh fuel.
+Do not dump contaminated fuel in places not designated for that purpose.